Brand Names: alli, Xenical

 - orange or brown colored oil in your stool;

-- gas with discharge, an oily discharge;
+- gas and oily discharge;

 - loose stools, or an urgent need to go to the bathroom, inability to control bowel movements;

-- an increased number of bowel movements;
+- an increased number of bowel movements; or

-- stomach pain, nausea, vomiting, diarrhea, rectal pain; or
+- stomach pain, nausea, rectal pain.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.